mrjvs/42-ft_containers/README.md

 remaking some c++ containers from scratch (poorly)

 ## usage
-1. add src as include library
+1. add /src as include folder
 2. include any file/container you need

 ## unit tests